Nord Finance (NORD) Price Hits $1.00 on Top Exchanges

-Nord Finance (CURRENCY:NORD) traded down 2.5% against the U.S. dollar during the 1 day period ending at 8:00 AM E.T. on March 5th.
-In the last seven days, Nord Finance has traded up 2.8% against the U.S. dollar.
-Nord Finance has a market cap of $4.26 million and approximately $1.03 million worth of Nord Finance was traded on exchanges in the last day.
-One Nord Finance coin can now be purchased for about $1.00 or 0.00002562 BTC on exchanges.
+Nord Finance (CURRENCY:NORD) traded 2.5% lower against the US dollar during the 1 day period ending at 8:00 AM ET on March 5th.
+Nord Finance has a total market capitalization of $4.26 million and $1.03 million worth of Nord Finance was traded on exchanges in the last day.
+During the last seven days, Nord Finance has traded 2.8% higher against the US dollar.
+One Nord Finance coin can currently be bought for $1.00 or 0.00002562 BTC on popular cryptocurrency exchanges.

 - XRP (XRP) traded up 1.2% against the dollar and now trades at $0.75 or 0.00001925 BTC.